+Two documnts were neded to leve Grmany, a Grmn exit visa and a foreign entry visa.
 The Great Depression during the 1930s caused many countries, including the United States, to limit immigration.
 NAZI policy at the beginning was not set out to murder millions of Jews.
 The NAZIs were intent on stripping Jews of all their assetts and driving them penniless out of the country.
-Few Jews wanted to laeve Germany when the NAZIs seized power in 1933.
+Few Jews wanted to leave Germany when the NAZIs seized power in 1933.
 Gradually more Jews began attempting to leave, especially after the Nuremberg Race Laws were decreeed (September 1935).
+The NAZIs in 1937 begin to reconsider their policy of forcing Jews out of Germany.
+New regulations are issued allowing Jews to leave only under special circumstances (November 16, 1937).
+I do not know at this time just what prevented his change of policy.
+Certainly it enabled the Gestapo to extract bribes from Jews to obtain the needed exit documents.
 After Kristallnacht, a panic set in among the Germany community (November 1938).
 Jews were essentially free to leave Germany as long as theu did not take any valuables and had a visa to enter another country.
 The problem for German and Austrian Jews was obtaining a visa.
 Anti-semitism and the job shortages created by the Depression in many countries, including the United States, created severe bars to immigration.
 Thus obtaining visas were very difficult.
 Jews were thus trapped in Germany when in the months leading up to the War.
 One of the most tragic incidents was the liner St Louis which left Hamburg with 927 Jewish refugees in May 1939 for New York.
 The United States refused to allow them to enter.
 Cuba allowed 22 to land, but refused entry to the rest.
 An appeal to President Roosevelt was unanswered.
 Other countries also refused to accept the refuggess.
 Finally the St. Louis returned to Europe and the refugees were landed in Antwerp on June 17.
 More than 600 were accepted by Belgium, France, and the Netherlands.
 Within months these countries overrun by the NAZIs.
 No one know for sure, but about 240 of these refugees are believed to have survided.
 Britain accepted 288 which did survive.
 The St. Louis reffugees were some of the last Jews to escape Germany.
 The NAZIs stopped allowing Jews to emmigrate.
 Some of the last Jews to get out of Germany were the children broughtout through the Kindertransport.

 The Great Depression during the 1930s caused many countries, including the United States, to limit immigration.
 The United States had already limited immigration after World War I in the 1920s, establishng national quotas.
 Religion was not a factor, although State Department personnel sometimes let their personal prejudices affect their decessions.
 The seriousness of the Depression in America made any effort to revise emmigration laws politically impossible.
 Labor was always concerned about immogration and added to the anti-immigrant attitudes of conservastive Americans, immigration was not an issue which could be addressed diring the New Deal.
 Tragically the Depression which helped bring Hitler and the NAZIs to power in Germany also acted to limit their ability to seek have in other countries.